 If you don’t want to know any more about Palm Springs, I’m going to get into the film’s actual plot below.
-I personally consider it a mild spoiler, but it will almost certainly be revealed in the film’s first trailer.
-I went in absolutely cold and had a blast discovering what was actually happening, so if you prefer radio silence just trust me that this is probably going to end up being one of the best films of 2020 and is a home run on every level—it had me laughing and tearing up in equal measure.
+I personally consider it a mild spoiler I went in absolutely cold and had a blast discovering what was actually happening, so if you prefer radio silence just trust me that this is one of the best films of 2020 and is a home run on every level—it had me laughing and tearing up in equal measure.

 Mild spoilers for Palm Springs follow below.